Controller

 invoke

-Calls a method from the application logic via SOAP and places its output in the XML node output
+Calls a method from the application logic via SOAP and places its output in the XML node output.
+It takes the following attributes:

-method to call -
+• method method to call

 input